Using repurposed glassware is a fun and easy way to make home decor items, including my favorite flower bed or porch totems.

 Then I apply silicone to another piece . . .

 . . . and place it on a plate.
 After sets A and B dry and become secure, you can put those two sets together.
 They may slide off if you try to stack too many pieces simultaneously.

 It’s very important to work on a level surface, or after you walk away, you will find that your pieces will slide off center.

 They really are a lot of fun to make, but be warned, collecting the glassware can be quite addicting!
 Like I said, I haven’t made any in years, but I still find myself picking up unique pieces while I’m thrifting.

-I made this one with a little bowl on top… it sort of reminds me of a lamp.
+I made this repurposed glassware totem with a little bowl on top… it sort of reminds me of a lamp.

-While I had my pieces out, I made a dessert/display stand.
-It would be great for goodies, or even jewelry on a vanity.
+While I had repurposed glassware pieces out, I made a dessert/display stand.
+It would be great for goodies or even jewelry on a vanity.

-If you want more details check out my original Glass Totem Tutorial article.
+For more details, check out my original Glass Totem Tutorial article.